 You’ll need medicine for pain.
 That might be through the drip at first, then you might change to tablets.
 You may also need antibiotics through the drip.

-You'll probably stay in hospital for several days.
-Some people need to stay longer.
+You'll probably stay in hospital for 1 to 3 days.
+Some people need to stay longer if complications occur.